Dr. Gary Tanchak, D.C.

 The stall force determines what kind of massage you will have with a particular gun.
 Higher stall force means deeper percussive massage.

 The Achedaway Pro has an impressive stall force.
 The company lists it as being 80lbs.
-However, we did test it and we can say it felt like 60-65lbs. of stall force on the maximum speed.
+However, we tested it, and we can say it felt like 60- 65 lbs. of stall force at the maximum speed.
 This is obviously an improvement on the original device.

-60lbs. is telling force, especially for a budget-friendly gun as the Achedaway Pro (click to check current price).
+60 lbs. is a telling force, especially for a budget-friendly hard massager like the Achedaway Pro (click to check current price).

-We did try to stall it by pressing it on to our palm, and on the top gear we found it very difficult to stop.
-We did finally manage to stop it this way but only after taking the speed down a notch.
+We did try to stall it by pressing it onto our palm, and on the top gear, we found it very difficult to stop.
+We finally managed to stop it this way, only after taking the speed down a notch.
 That means the stall force progresses with the speed, which is normal.

-Be that as it may, we still think that the stall force on this device is great.
-You probably don’t need more power than that to get a deep percussive massage.
+Be that as it may, we still think this device’s stall force is great.
+You probably don’t need more power than that to get the deep tissue massage.

 Performance Comparison